-3. Calculate How Much You Could Save
+Tip #1: Calculate How Much Refinancing Could Save You

 If you want to refinance in order to save money, it helps to know how much you stand to gain versus what you have to put toward closing costs.
 Comparing your current interest rate and payment amount to the rate you expect to get by refinancing can give you an idea of whether it’s even worth pursuing.